8 Countries Near Turkey and the reasons you must visit

 Its width varies from 1.2 miles (2 km) at its narrowest point to 4 miles (6 km) at its widest point.

-It has several islands located within it, including Imbros and Tenedos which are now both part of Turkey’s European province Edirne Province.
+It has several islands located within it, including Imbros and Tenedos which are now both part of Turkey’s European province, Edirne.

-In addition, it was an important trading route during the Byzantine Empire and beyond, connecting cities along its length such as Constantinople (now Istanbul), Adalia (now Antalya), Samsun and Çanakkale (Gelibolu).
+In addition, it was an important trading route during the Byzantine Empire and beyond, connecting cities along its lengths such as Constantinople (former capital of the Ottoman Empire), Adalia (now Antalya), Samsun, and Çanakkale (Gelibolu).

 Today, it serves as both a commercial trading route as well as a popular destination for tourists looking to explore this fascinating region’s amazing culture and history.